RasaHQ/rasa/docs/policies.rst

     - If they confirm, the story continues as if the intent was classified with high confidence from the beginning.
-    - If they deny, the user is asked to restate their intent.
+    - If they deny, the user is asked to rephrase their intent.

-- Clarification
+- Rephrasing

-    - If the classification of the clarification was confident, the story continues as if the user had this intent from the beginning.
+    - If the classification of the rephrased intent was confident, the story continues as if the user had this intent from the beginning.
-    - If the clarification was not classified with high confidence, the user is asked to confirm the classified intent.
+    - If the rephrased intent was not classified with high confidence, the user is asked to confirm the classified intent.

 - Second confirmation